Raw pointers are bad (especially owning raw pointers).

 instances, both instances will set up a new control block for that pointer,

 leading to UB, double-deletes, much pain.
-Prefer to use make_shared
+Prefer to use make_shared, or if

 // No chance for others to capture the new Foo, delete it, etc.